I have gone back and forth for a long time now on whether or not to write this blog article.

 The last thing I want to address at this time is MONEY.

 When you have a loved one in prison, they, or you pay for everything.
-Yes, they get free “lodging”, and yes the food served in the cafeteria is free, well as free as your tax dollars are anyway.
+Yes, they get free “lodging”, and yes the food served in the cafeteria is free.
+As free as your tax dollars are anyway.
 The point is they do not

 Yes, they get free “lodging”, and yes the food served in the cafeteria is free, well as free as your tax dollars are anyway.
 The point is they do not